zruv/Arduino-Winter-Internship-2025-Submission-Task-2/README.md

 3.  **Write the code:**
     *   Open the `task2.ino` file in the Arduino IDE.
-    *   Update the `ssid` and `password` variables with the Wi-Fi credentials.
+    *   Update the `ssid` and `password` variables with your Wi-Fi credentials.
     *   Upload the code to your ESP32.

 4.  **Test the setup:**
     *   Open the Serial Monitor to see the IP address of the ESP32.
-    *   Press EN/Reset button after flashing the code if necessary.
+    *   Press the EN/Reset button after flashing the code if necessary.
-    *   Open a web browser and enter the IP address to see the sensor readings.
-This website automatically updates every 5 secs so that data remains updated with the readings we don't need to hit refresh again and again.
+    *   Open a web browser and enter the IP address to see the sensor readings displayed on a live-updating graph.

 ## Mandatory Libraries and Code Pre-requisites